A headache; pain in the cranium or head.

 This article in not intended to provide medical advice, diagnosis or treatment.

 Now I would like to hear from you.
-Do you suffer from Seasonal Allergies?
+Do you suffer from Headaches?
 What have you tried to help your symptoms?
 Let us know in the comments below.